Therise422/Player_Movement/README.md

     }
 }

+the horizontal part of the code is for player movement. this is speed for player speed you make a private float speed = 8f;
+which decides the speed of the player private float jumpingPower = 16f;bt this decides how mucj jumping force the player has.

 This is the code i used for player movemnet and jumping.

 create an empty game object. you put it at the button of your player